-- Influenza activity is low locally and nationally, but there continues to be slight increases in most parts of the country. - Washoe County ILI remained below both the Nevada and Region 9 baselines. - ILI activity is highest in the 0-4-year age group. - The most frequently identified influenza virus type reported by public health laboratories locally and nationally continues to be influenza A(H1N1). - Influenza vaccination is recommended for ALL persons aged 6 months or older (as long as there are no contraindications).
+- Seasonal influenza activity is elevated and continued to increase locally and in most parts of the country. - Washoe County ILI exceeded the Nevada baseline but remained below the Region 9 baseline.
+Regional and national ILI are above their respective baselines. - ILI activity continued to be highest in the 0-4-year age group, locally and nationally. - The number of weekly influenza hospital admissions continued to increase, locally and nationally. - Influenza hospitalization rates continued to be highest in the >65-year age group, locally and nationally. - Routine annual influenza vaccination is recommended for ALL persons aged 6 months or older, as long as there are no contraindications.